Why India's Labour Market needs a mix of traditional and alternative data: CEIC | www.lokmattimes.com

 Why India's Labour Market needs a mix of traditional and alternative data: CEIC

-PRNewswire Mumbai (Maharashtra) [India], July 12: India is notorious for the lack of comprehensive labour market data.
-Traditional indicators ...
+PRNewswire Mumbai (Maharashtra) [India], July 13: India has a range of indicators which throw significant light on India's employment ...

 PRNewswire

-Mumbai (Maharashtra) [India], July 12: India is notorious for the lack of comprehensive labour market data.
-Traditional indicators like participation rate, unemployment rate and worker population ratio are released in quarterly frequency with a substantial, two-month lag, which has paved the way for alternative data in the employment segment in India.
-In a country with abundant labour, predominantly young working population and large informal sector, the importance of timely data is an imperative for proper policymaking.
+Mumbai (Maharashtra) [India], July 13: India has a range of indicators which throw significant light on India's employment scenario.
+Traditional indicators like participation rate, unemployment rate and worker population ratio are released in quarterly frequency.
+We also have a body of rich alternative data in the employment segment in India.
+In a country with abundant labour, predominantly young working population and large informal sector, there is high importance of both traditional and alternative data for research and analysis purpose.
 In order to understand employment in India, CEIC offers a great mix of traditional and alternative indicators.

 Learn more about CEIC: https://info.ceicdata.com/en-products-india-premium-database

-Under formal employment markets, job postings data can be used to fill in the gaps, created by the traditional indicators being too few and not timely enough.
-The Naukri JobSpeak index and the Foundit Insights Tracker (formerly the Monster Employment Index) are both monthly indicators and can serve as a predictor of the job market dynamic in India because of their timeliness.
-The JobSpeak indicator has virtually no lag, while the Foundit Insights Tracker is published two weeks after the reference month.
-Both indicators are based on job listings on the respective employment websites, focused on white-collar hiring in India.
+Under formal employment markets, job postings data can be used to supplement the traditional indicators.
+The Naukri JobSpeak index and the Foundit Insights Tracker (formerly the Monster Employment Index) are both monthly indicators and richly supplement, as an indicator of the job market dynamism in India.
+Both are based on job listings for the white-collar hirings.

-Traditional indicators like the participation rate point to an improvement since June 2022, reaching its highest in Q1 2023, at 38.1%, while the job postings data signal a moderating job market since the beginning of 2023.
-However, despite the volatility displayed by the Naukri JobSpeak Index, averaging around 2,900 between June 2022 and May 2023, it still remains above the pre-pandemic levels, signalling a continued moderation of the labour market.
-The Foundit Insights Tracker, on the other side, has been more pessimistic, plunging from 292 in February 2023, to 265 in May 2023, unable to match up to the pre-pandemic trends.
-The discrepancy between the two can be explained by a superior market share of Naukri as compared to Foundit, which also help build stronger correlation with real GDP movements.
-In addition to these, the weekly data from Revelio labs also reaffirms that the job market in India reached a turning point in February 2023, as active job postings dropped to 191,270 units, the lowest since July 2022.
-The indicator has moved sharply and consistently downwards since the week of May 8, 2023, its pace exacerbated by simultaneous drops in new and removed job postings.
+Traditional indicators like the participation rate point to an improvement since June 2022, reaching its highest in Q1 2023, at 38.1%.
+While the job postings data signal, a slight moderating job market since the beginning of 2023, which attributed to cyclicality.
+The Naukri JobSpeak Index, averaging around 2,900 between June 2022 and May 2023, remains, above the pre-pandemic levels.
+The Foundit Insights Tracker, on the other side, has moderated from 292 in February 2023, to 265 in May 2023.

-However, India's job market has a much bigger prevalence of informal jobs, which is difficult to measure.
-In some ways, data from Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) helps understand the direction unskilled jobs market may be moving.
-Both work demand and employment generated under MGNREGS have generally decreased since June 2022, although they have yet to reach pre-pandemic levels in absolute terms.
+India's job market also has a much bigger prevalence of informal jobs, which is measured by data from Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS).
+It helps understand the direction of unskilled jobs market.
+Both work demand and employment generated under MGNREGS have been decreasing since June 2022.
 Work demand has been experiencing annual declines since June 2021, with a 9.3% year-on-year drop in April 2023.
-On the other hand, generated employment in the same month experienced a more significant decline of 27.3% year-on-year.
-Additionally, while the average national MGNREGS wage has steadily increased, the real growth (adjusted for inflation) has significantly dropped since November 2021, with the average yearly wage declining by 1.5% year-on-year in FY2022 and 1.8% year-on-year in FY2023.
+On the other hand, employment generated, in the same month experienced a decline of 27.3% year-on-year.
+While the average national MGNREGS wage has steadily increased, the labour demand has remained muted, which can be attributed to better rewarding avenues of employment.

 India is making progress towards the much-needed formalisation of its extensive labour market, as evidenced by MGNREGS data, available within CEIC.
 This popular social security program guarantees 100 days of unskilled manual work or equivalent pay to eligible rural households and played a crucial role in supporting vulnerable groups during the COVID-19 outbreak.